TheAhumMaitra/Itomori/.github/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update
-- [ ] Enhancements on exsistsing source code
+- [ ] Enhancements on existing source code
 - [ ] Documentation update
 - [ ] Other (please write your changes in short here)